KazaiMazai/SwiftletModel/README.md

 }
 ```

-All relations should be normalized.
+All relations should be normalized in `normalize()`.
 The method will be called when entity is saved to context.

 ```swift
 mutating func normalize() {